My Favorite Math Puzzles

 by John P. Pratt

-None of the following puzzles have trick answers, or unwarranted assumptions.
+None of the following puzzles has a trick answer, or unwarranted assumptions.
 They are arranged approximately in order of difficulty; the first few can be done by elementary school children, but they may need to be taught how to think.
 I tried to include a wide variety of types of puzzles, so that each would teach a new lesson in finding creative solutions by breaking a variety of kinds of mental blocks.
 Moreover, most of them can be solved mentally by using a judicious point of view.

 1. Three men each paid $10 to share a $30 hotel room.
 Later, the manager felt bad about overcharging them for a $25 dollar room, so he gave the bellboy 5 one-dollar bills to return to them.
 The bellboy returned one dollar to each of the men, but kept two for himself.
 So the men paid $27 for the room, plus $2 to the bellboy for a total of $29.
 Where did the extra dollar go?